Rawlino/startup/notes.md

 ## 09 Jan 2025 Workload

 I learned that I should read all of the instructions first haha.
 I was following along before the assignment told me I needed to do different things.
 But I've used git before, but never consistently enough to just hit the ground running with it.
-I always look up a brief refresher, but this was already here for me.
+I always look up a brief refresher, but this was already here for me. git pull -> git add FILE -> git commit FILE -m "MESSAGE" -> git push